-Deploying the Shark agent for Java – Docker & WAR File
+Deploying the Shark agent for Java – Docker and WAR File

 Invicti Shark enables you to carry out interactive security testing (IAST) in your web application in order to confirm more vulnerabilities and further minimize false positives.
 For Invicti Shark to operate, you need to download an agent and deploy it on your server.
 Please note that this agent is generated uniquely for each target website for security reasons.